+- .1 type of matrix;

-- .2 form of contaminant(s); - .3 contaminant partitioning; - .4 physical state of the system, e.g. temperature, water flow, suspended matter; - .5 physico-chemical state of the system; - .6 length of diffusion and advection pathways; - .7 biological activities, e.g. bioturbation; - .8 disposal methods; and - .9 engineering and operational controls, including containment measures.
+- .2 form of contaminant(s);

+- .3 contaminant partitioning;

+- .4 physical state of the system, e.g. temperature, water flow, suspended matter;

+- .5 physicochemical state of the system;

+- .6 length of diffusion and advection pathways;

+- .7 biological activities, e.g. bioturbation;

+- .8 disposal methods; and

+- .9 engineering and operational controls including containment measures.

-6.11 The presence of natural substances and the ubiquitous occurrence of contaminants mean that there will always be some pre-existing exposures of organisms to all substances contained in dredged material.
-Concerns about exposures to hazardous substances thus relate to additional exposures that could be caused by dredging operations and disposal.
+6.11 The presence of natural substances and the ubiquitous occurrence of contaminants mean that there will always be some pre-existing exposure of organisms to all substances contained in dredged material.
+Concerns about exposure to hazardous substances thus relate to additional exposure that could be caused by dredging operations and disposal.